massung/targa/README.md

 The TGA pixels is actually an array of arrays.
 The first array are all the scanlines, and each scanline is an array of pixels.

 A TGA file can have its screen origin on the y-axis be the bottom or top, the x-axis origin on the left or right.
-When reading in the TGA, no effort is made to keep a consistent origin pixels array.
-But, as long as you use the `tga-get-pixel` function, it will ensure that you get the correct pixel.
+When reading in the TGA, no effort is made to keep a consistent origin for the pixels array.
+But, as long as you use the `tga-get-pixel` function, it will ensure that you get the "correct" pixel (originating from the top-left).

 	(tga-get-pixel tga x y)  ;=> (r g b a)